 This will not only increase the speed of your page loads but also save bandwidth by loading less data for those users who do not scroll on your pages in every way.

 7. Install/enable Cache Plugins

 In addition to having a clean code on your subject, you may need to use the caching plugin.
-This can help you increase the loading speed of your website.
+This can help you speed up your WordPress Website.
 It is advisable to find a plugin that can do this task.
 Make sure you get a plugin that provides a complete solution, and its customer support is responsible for your ticket and questions.
 In fact, you can get some paid and free plugins.
 An effective caching system will do various things like: